hemag61/DeekshithSN-sample-web-application-/README.md

 ```
 $workspace\
 mvn clean package
-and build the instruction .
+and build the instructions .

 ```